iled/gsimcli/README.md

 ## References

-[1]: Soares, Amílcar. *Direct Sequential Simulation and Cosimulation.*
+<a name="ref1"></a>[1]: Soares, Amílcar. *Direct Sequential Simulation and Cosimulation.*
 Mathematical Geology 33, no. 8 (2001): 911-926.
 http://link.springer.com/article/10.1023/A:1012246006212.

-[2]: Costa, AC, and A Soares. *Homogenization of Climate Data: Review and New Perspectives Using Geostatistics.* Mathematical Geosciences 41, no. 3 (November 28, 2009): 291-305. doi:10.1007/s11004-008-9203-3.
+<a name="ref2"></a>[2]: Costa, AC, and A Soares. *Homogenization of Climate Data: Review and New
+Perspectives Using Geostatistics.* Mathematical Geosciences 41, no. 3 (November 28, 2009): 291-305. doi:10.1007/s11004-008-9203-3.

-## Project Publications
+## <a name="publications"></a>Project Publications

 ### Scientific Journals

+Ribeiro, S., Caineta, J., Costa, A. C., Henriques, R. (2016) [gsimcli: a geostatistical procedure for the homogenisation of climatic time series](http://doi.org/10.1002/joc.4929).
+International Journal of Climatology. doi: 10.1002/joc.4929

 Ribeiro, S., Caineta, J., Costa, A. C., Henriques, R., Soares, A. (2016) [Detection of inhomogeneities in precipitation time series in Portugal using direct sequential simulation](http://doi.org/10.1016/j.atmosres.2015.11.014).
 Atmospheric Research 171, 147–158. doi: 10.1016/j.atmosres.2015.11.014

-Ribeiro, S., Caineta, J., Costa, A. C., (2015) [Review and discussion of homogenisation methods for climate data.
-Physics and Chemistry of the Earth](http://doi.org/10.1016/j.pce.2015.08.007).
-In press. doi: 10.1016/j.pce.2015.08.007
+Ribeiro, S., Caineta, J., Costa, A. C., (2015) [Review and discussion of homogenisation methods for climate data.](http://doi.org/10.1016/j.pce.2015.08.007).
+Physics and Chemistry of the Earth 94, 167 - 179. doi: 10.1016/j.pce.2015.08.007

 ### Proceedings